socialvibe/truex-roku-integrations/DOCS.md

     ' adEvent : {
     '     type : "adCompleted",
-    '     timeSpent : &lt;integer representing the amount of time spent&gt;
+    '     timeSpent : <integer representing the amount of time spent>
     ' }

 This event will fire when the TrueX unit is complete -- at this point,